Locality of three-qubit Greenberger-Horne-Zeilinger-symmetric states: Introduction

-The optimal LHS models for Bell diagonal states provide a concise criteria for EPR steering for such family of two-qubit states \cite{JOSAB2015Steering}.
-Our technique in this work can be divided into two steps.
+The technique to construct local models in this work is divided into two steps.
 First, by replacing the hidden state in the mentioned optimal model with a two-qubit state, we construct a local model for a tripartite state.
+This is feasible as a LHS model is a particular case of a LHV model with the hidden variable being a local state.
+Such a replacement was used in the work of Augusiak \textit{et al.} \cite{PhysRevLett.115.030404}.
 Generally speaking, it is difficult to determine the entanglement class of the tripartite state.
 Second, we perform the GHZ symmetrization \cite{eltschka2012entanglement,PhysRevLett.108.230502} on the tripartite state and its local model simultaneously, and thereby obtain a GHZ-symmetric state admitting a LHV model.
-We present a bilocal model and a fully LHV model for the GHZ-symmetric states, which show entantlement and nonlocality at the same level are inequivalent in general.
-And the bilocal model offers a nagetive answer to the above question that, neither the W nor GHZ entanglement can serve as a sufficient condition for the genuine tripartite nonlocality.
+Our results show that, a biseparable GHZ-symmetric state with two-qubit entanglement may be fully local, and there exist bilocal states in both the \emph{W} and GHZ classes.
+The latter offers a negative answer to the question above.